 1. Find Out What Customers Really Want

-Apart from your excellent product or service, your customers want timely, personalized and simpler customer service with immediate solutions to their problem.
+Apart from your excellent product or service, your customers want timely, personalized, and simpler customer service with immediate solutions to their problems.
 It includes everything that makes it easier for them to solve their current problem.
-Customers also ideally want the ability to solve their own problems with self service options.
+Customers also ideally want the ability to solve their own problems with self-service options.

 According to CRM Magazine, 45% of companies offering web or mobile self-service reported an increase in site traffic and reduced phone inquiries.

 2. Create Buyer Personas of Your Ideal Customer

 You might have the most powerful story to tell, but it won’t really help if you don’t know your customer.
 Knowing your target audience will help build character personas of your buyers and engages, and help you understand why customers will choose you rather than your competitors.

 What are the major type of customers you serve and what are you doing to make their lives easier?
 Gather insights about your audience and step into their shoes when you enter the customer journey.
 Use customer feedback to really gain an in-depth understanding of what customers want and what they don’t need.